felixlu/awesome-stars/topics.md

 ## ai

+- [oraios/serena](https://github.com/oraios/serena) - A powerful MCP toolkit for coding, providing semantic retrieval and editing capabilities  - the IDE for your agent
 - [rowboatlabs/rowboat](https://github.com/rowboatlabs/rowboat) - Open-source AI coworker, with memory
 - [JuliusBrussee/caveman](https://github.com/JuliusBrussee/caveman) - 🪨 why use many token when few token do trick — Claude Code skill that cuts 65% of tokens by talking like caveman
 - [coleam00/Archon](https://github.com/coleam00/Archon) - The first open-source harness builder for AI coding.
 Make AI coding deterministic and repeatable.